aidarwin/aws_croc_captures_to_datalake/README.md

 ## Intro

 This repo provides working code notebooks that you can use to get a Data Lake operational in AWS using Croc Capture data.
 You can execute code like the Delta Lake documentation with Scala Spark and PySpark on your local machine.
-It also provides delta-rs examples.
+It also provides Delta Lake function examples.

 Running Delta commands on your local machine and studying the files that are created is a great way to learn about how Delta Lake works.